vega/vega-lite/site/docs/stack.md

 <div class="vl-example" data-name="stacked_bar_h_order"></div>

 Here we can see that site with higher yields for each type of barley are put on the top of the stack (rightmost).

+## Layering Lines on top of Stacked Area Chart

+Since `line` marks are not stacked by default, to layer lines on top of stacked area charts, you have to manually set the `stack` offset for the lines.

+<div class="vl-example" data-name="normalized/overlay_stacked_area_normalized"></div>